gitname/dupeguru-post-processor/README.md

 $ python gui.py
 ```

-Here's what the GUI looks like as of release `v1.2.1`:
+Here's what the GUI looks like as of version `1.2.2`:

 ![gui](./doc/gui.png)